kyoung/trek/PMO.md

     - [ ] build new mesh
     - [ ] instantiate the new stations as a new Ship Class, not as a "Station" objects
     - [ ] get rid of the station object.
 Merge into Ship
+- Cargo run: we should be able to transmit to Starfleet that we need a given supply and have a supply ship bring it from the nearest starbase.
 - AI
   - We need to be able to create hostile players to fight
   - We need to be able to create cooperative players to help, and to communicate with